This document is a WORK IN PROGRESS.

 Ethernet connections are setup automatically.
 After the first connection, an

-.
+ethernetservice is saved in/var/lib/connamn/ethernet_*.
 It's settings can be modified, e.g. the auto connection setting: -

 Sometimes, multiple

-mac address (typically depending on the network you want to connect to).
+Create two network interfaces:ethernetinterfaces are needed with a singleethernetmac address (typically depending on the network you want to connect to).
 This can be achieved like so:Change the settings of those network interfaces the way you want: Select one of those interfaces with a symbolic link:$ sudo cp ethernet_00249b2c785a_cable ethernet_00249b2c785a_cable_network_name_1 $ sudo mv ethernet_00249b2c785a_cable ethernet_00249b2c785a_cable_network_name_2

 Troubleshooting¶

-ConnMan dmenu
+ConnMan dmenu¶

 - TODO:

-for Ethernet interfaces - TODO:
+connmandmenufor Ethernet interfaces - TODO:

-for WiFi selection - see https://github.com/march-linux/connman_dmenu
+connmandmenufor WiFi selection - see https://github.com/march-linux/connman_dmenu

 If this cheat sheet has been useful to you, then please consider leaving a star here.